 This is a metropolis with so much to offer, whether you’re into nightlife and clubs or history and Michelin-star restaurants.
 Not only that, the teaching opportunities are excellent, with the self-acclaimed ‘World’s Best School System’ at your disposal as a TEFL teacher.

 You could easily, and happily, live and teach English in Shanghai without feeling a major need to travel, such is Shanghai’s size and culture.
 However, the Magical City just happens to be on China’s east coast, so if you wanted to see some of Korea and Japan while you’re living there, it’s easy to do!

-To teach English in Shanghai, you must have a bachelor’s degree and TEFL certification with a minimum of 120 hours of training.
+To become an English teacher in China including Shanghai, you must have a bachelor's degree and TEFL certification with a minimum of 120 hours of training.
 These are required for a work visa.
-If you don’t have a degree, it might be possible to teach on a working holiday visa or student visa.
+If you don't have a degree, it might be possible to teach on a working holiday visa or student visa.

 Let’s break down the specifics of what you’ll need to get teaching in the Magical City.

 If you want to teach in China, but aren’t yet TEFL qualified, don’t despair!
 High-quality TEFL courses are affordable, engaging and perhaps most importantly, available online.
 To really stand out in the job market wherever you choose to teach, completion of a TEFL certificate really is a must for foreign teachers.

 Do you need a degree to teach English in Shanghai, and China more broadly?
 The answer is yes.
 To gain a working Z visa, a bachelor’s degree - in any subject - is an absolute must.
 For roles in elite language schools, private schools or universities, you may require a master’s, but this is subject to the requirements of each employer.